Dark Food Photography Tips To Improve Your Food Images

 Editing is a very important part of the photography process.
 Without editing, images can appear flat and muted.
 I use Capture One, Lightroom and Photoshop for my photography editing.
 Start off by adjusting the exposure, contrast and shadows and watch how they can give a flat and muted image a more dark & moody look.
 There are a lot of editing features to play with, so have some fun and experiment with it.

 Shooting tethered is a great way to improve your food images and experiment with how a dark and moody look comes together on set.
 This is because your camera is connected to your computer through a tether cable and you have an opportunity to see your images on a much larger screen.
-When you can see your images as you go, you can make adjustments right away and discover what works and what doesn’t work much faster.
+When you can see your images as you go, you can make adjustments right away, which saves you a ton of time during editing.

 READ MORE ABOUT: HOW TO SHOOT TETHERED FOR FOOD PHOTOGRAPHY